 “This product was produced in a home kitchen that is not subject to New York State or local health department inspection.”

-Built for New York bakers
+Tools for New York Cottage Food Bakers

-endvr's label maker automatically includes your state's required disclaimer, allergen info, and net weight — so your labels are always inspection-ready.
+endvr's label maker automatically includes the New York required disclaimer and allergen labeling — so your labels are always inspection-ready.

 New York allows online orders